 Ward is a Fellow of the American College of Trial Lawyers and an active member of the American Bar Association.
-He is ranked in Chambers USA 2019 in Litigation.
+He is ranked in Chambers USA 2020 in Litigation: General Commercial.
 For more than ten years, he has consistently appeared in the annual publication, The Best Lawyers of America, and was named "Lawyer of the Year" for 2019 in Banking and Finance Litigation by that publication.
 He has been recognized by Maryland Super Lawyers since 2007.

 Civic and Charitable Service